KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 A request was made recently to add support for Django 4.0 and 4.1.
 I decided it's time to create a new Pinax release plan.
 I've also created this tutorial to teach others how Pinax releases are done.
 Let's get started!

+## TL;DR Process

+* You will need to be able to install and access multiple Python interpreters locally
+* Determine which Python and Django versions to use
+* Using these Python and Django versions, create updated configurations for the CircleCI `config.yml` file and `tox.ini` file
+* Clone a Pinax App repo locally, cd, and create a new branch
+* Update the CircleCI `config.yml` file and `tox.ini` file in that Pinax App directory with the new configurations
+* Run tox
+* Fix the errors
+* When tox is successful, push your changes to GitHub
+* Open a pull request
+* When all of the updates are made to a Pinax App, the app release will be tagged
+* Then, a package will be created and published to PyPI

 ## Background

 Pinax includes a group of Django projects called [Pinax Starter Projects](https://github.com/pinax/pinax-starter-projects) that can be installed using [Pinax CLI](https://github.com/pinax/pinax-cli).
 These Pinax Starter Projects include relevant Pinax Apps that can be found in the [Pinax GitHub organization](https://github.com/pinax) or on PyPI via [Pinax keyword search](https://pypi.org/search/?q=pinax).